Fergana Valley: Border disputes

 The most complicated border negotiations in the Central Asia region involve the Fergana Valley where multiple enclaves struggle to exist.
 Three countries share in the tangled border region; Uzbekistan, Kyrgyzstan and Tajikistan all have historic and economic claims to the region's transport routes and natural resources.
 Negotiations between the three countries are often tense and are prone to conflict.

 After the collapse of the Soviet Union, border negotiations left substantial Uzbek populations stranded outside of Uzbekistan.
 In south-western Kyrgyzstan, a conflict over land between Kyrgyz and Uzbeks exploded in 1990 into large-scale ethnic violence; the violence reoccurring in 2010.
 By establishing political units on a mono-ethnic basis in a region where various peoples have historically lived side by side, the Soviet process of national delimitation sowed the seeds of today's inter-ethnic tensions.

 Conflicts over water have contributed to border disputes.
 For instance, the border between Kyrgyzstan and Uzbekistan in Jalal-Abad Region is kept open in a limited way to help irrigation, however inter-ethnic disputes in border regions often turn into national border disputes.
 Even during the summer there are border conflicts over water, as there is not enough to share.

+In March 31th 2025, the Khujand treaty was signed between the three countries, allowing to solve border disputes, especially between Tajikistan and Kirghizstan, which re-opened their borders after multiple fightings on the border the preceding years.